 i.
 That the Side Letter must be specific.

+If all the above conditions are met then the Side Letter stands validated.
+If you are seeking side letters or want to learn more, contact a corporate lawyer.
 Further, although the usual intention is that side letters will give rise to legally enforceable rights and obligations, this is by no means guaranteed and, in some cases, they have nothing more than moral effect.

 Kollipara Sriramulu (dead) by L.R. v T. Aswatha Narayana (dead) by L.R., AIR 1968 SC 1028